kelekcibo/hpcg_laik/README.md

 ## Build laik

-Clone with "git clone --recurse ..." to also clone LAIK as submodule in subdirectory "laik/".
+Clone with "git clone --recurse-submodules  ..." to also clone LAIK as submodule in subdirectory "laik/".
 By default, this version will be linked with HPCG.
 First, run "configure".
 MPI needs to be installed and detected for HPCG to work.